fernandoprocy/cs-6250-topology-test-script/README.md

 # Troubleshooting

 - If you're getting errors like len(ref_log) == 0, check if the file has the correct without carriage returns.
 If they have carriage returns, run something like `dos2unix` on the VM to remove them.
+I'd rather not change the test file to handle CRLFs because the final file should be submitted without them and forgiving it here could perpetuate a bad practice.